 - Police and/or security will advise staff when it is safe to return to the building.

 The Learning Commons Conference Rooms are designed for programs and events open to ODU students, faculty and staff that support learning opportunities and engagement.
 The use of the room shall be consistent with the educational mission of the University and with the general nature of the facility.
-Exception to these guidelines may be authorized by the University Librarian, the Associate University Librarian, the Administrative Services Librarian or appropriate designee.
+Exception to these guidelines may be authorized by the University Librarian, the Head of the Learning Commons & Branch Libraries, the Deputy University Librarian, or appropriate designee.